 The polarity option directly sets the polarity of the objects.
 The mirror/rotate/scale parameters affect the shape of the objects by temporarily transforming the current aperture before the object is created.
-Flashes are mirrored/rotated/scaled around the flash point according to the transformation parameters.
-Draws and arcs (D01) are also affected; however, the only useful application seems to rotate a square aperture to align it with a draw.
-As the current aperture does not affect regions shape, the mirror/rotate/scale parameters do not affect the region shape either.
+The apertures are mirrored/rotated/scaled around the flash point according to the transformation parameters and then used as such in flashes, draws and arcs.
+As the current aperture does not affect regions, the mirror/rotate/scale parameters do not affect the region either.

 Object transformation parameters become effective immediately after loading and remain in effect until a new value is loaded.
 No other command alters the object transformation parameters.
-The object transformation parameters affect nor the aperture dictionary nor the current aperture.
+The object transformation parameters affect neither the aperture dictionary nor the current aperture.